FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

-# My Clock is a Pi
+# The Clock of Pi

 Does it feel like time is moving strangely during the pandemic?

 For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

 It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

 ## Prep